October 4th, 2022

 Tell us about your art.

 After I finished my BFA in art in 2015, I moved to KC and worked as a fabricator to build custom interactive displays and decor in a “big sign company”… in their sculpture department for a few years.
 Then I decided to go on “sabbatical.”

 Well, we loved your studio at InterUrban Arthouse and your small daily art that is addicting to purchase, and now you are doing more and bigger things.
 Tell us what your art is like.
 Where do you get your ideas?

 I sketch with paint.
-I keep it simple: simple composition so I can explore color and texture and diff ways of applying paint; not daunting, not drafting, half the time improv, or in-depth concept, Let the paint be the paint and see what happens.
+I keep it simple: simple composition so I can explore color and texture and different ways of applying paint; not daunting, not drafting, half the time improv, or in-depth concept.
+Let the paint be the paint and see what happens.

 Oh, that is perfect.
 So, what comes next?

 I really want to get into the KC local mural and street art scene.
 For the last few years, I volunteered with SpraySee, MO.
 Artists come from all over the country to create street art.
 In 2019, they painted 40 walls.
 This spring, I painted my first mural in Art Alley in the crossroads.
 It’s a good demographic for someone to view your art.